 Ellen M. Levy

-This second book of historical fiction follows Deborah and Miriam from 1913 to 1914, as they learn to negotiate the world as a lesbian couple.
+These books of historical fiction follow Deborah and Miriam from 1910 to 1916, as they learn to negotiate the world as a lesbian couple.

 Struggles in a Boston Marriage